 Relationship to Other Research - To what extent does the proposed activity depend on other projects, and to what degree does it build on ongoing, related work?
 Some projects may conflict with other research.
 For example, a “control” stock for habitat enhancement cannot simultaneously be a “treatment” stock for nutrient supplementation.
 These conflicts require resolution before research activities are undertaken.

 Innovation - Innovation is a critical element of any large management or research program and should be encouraged.
 The Innovative Project category was suggested by the ISRP in past annual program reviews and was designed to improve knowledge, encourage creative thinking, and provide an opportunity for project sponsors to test new methods and technologies.
 Innovative projects were funded in Fiscal Years 1998, 2000, 2001, and 2002.
-Although innovative project solicitations were not pursued in Fiscal Years 2003-2005, Council members have expressed continued support for an innovative-project category.
-Although the innovative category is not being used in the Fiscal Years 2007-2009 funding cycle, the cycle still provides an immediate opportunity to fund innovative projects.
+Although innovative project solicitations were not pursued since 2002, Council members have expressed continued support for an innovative-project category.
+Although the innovative category has not been used in recent project review cycles, the project review cycle still provides an immediate opportunity to fund innovative projects.
 Given the intractability of some research challenges it is important to keep the spark of innovation alive.

-RM&E Management Questions, Information Needs, and Cost-Sharing Agencies (BPA 11/14/05)
+Level of Scientific Support – If an uncertainty is associated with a low level of scientific support, as described in the Council document 2000-12 with number 1 being the highest level of certainty (see Chapter 2), then it may merit being prioritized over others:

+Thoroughly established, generally accepted, good peer-reviewed empirical evidence in its favor.

+Strong weight of evidence in support but not fully conclusive.

+Theoretical support with some evidence from experiments or observations.

+Speculative, little empirical support.

+Misleading or demonstrably wrong, based on good evidence to the contrary.